Wednesday, June 3

 To celebrate the 35th anniversary of Act III, Death Angel have once again hit the road and are playing the album in its entirety along with other select songs from their catalog.

-Also on the bill are the equally legendary Bay Area thrashers Vio-lence, (the band that launched the musical careers of Machine Head’s Robb Flynn and Phil Demmel), and Phoenix, AZ groove metal band Incite, (featuring Max Cavalera’s stepson Richie on vocals).
+Also on the bill are the equally legendary Bay Area thrashers Vio-lence, (the band that launched the musical careers of Machine Head’s Robb Flynn and Phil Demmel), Phoenix, AZ groove-metal band Incite (featuring Max Cavalera’s stepson, Richie, on vocals), and Louisville’s modern brutal death metal band with an old-school edge, Cell Intruder.

 This article appears in May 8 – May 21, 2026.